 Don't forget to view the webcams!
 (Click Below)

 The South and West Entrances to Crater Lake National Park on Highway 62 are open to visitor traffic year round.
-North Entrance off highway 138 is now open for the Summer.
-East Rim Drive as well as the 7 mile drive out to the Pinnacles is also open for the Summer.
+North Entrance off highway 138 is closed for the winter.
+East Rim Drive as well as the 7 mile drive out to the Pinnacles is also closed for the winter.
 Obtain road and weather information at the park by calling 541.594.3100.

 Visitors can help ensure a safe and enjoyable visit by preparing their vehicles for driving under possible unsettled conditions, and carrying adequate clothing, food and water.
 Backcountry campers are required to check in for a backcountry permit before going out.
 You are able to get these permits at either The Steel Information Center or the Ranger Station which are both located at Park Headquarters.
 When enjoying the view of Crater Lake from the caldera rim, stay well back from the edge to avoid falling, as conditions may be slippery and hidden cornices unstable.